How to Start Family Camping: The Best Guide for 2026

 Key features to look for include clean facilities (cleaned multiple times daily), clear boundaries for safety, washing-up areas with hot water, and reduced vehicle access.
 The best family sites have playground areas and organised activities for children.

 When booking, sites like Pitchup, Cool Camping, and Campsites.co.uk offer excellent filtering options for family-friendly features.
-Always read reviews from other families—they give the most accurate picture of what to expect.
+Always read reviews from other families as they give the most accurate picture of what to expect.

 For those considering wild camping with children, start with established campsites before progressing to more remote locations.
 Wild camping requires significantly more preparation and isn’t recommended for first-time camping with family adventures.